SaaS Website Redesign: How We Used the Authority Architecture Framework to Rebuild This POS Software Company’s Website

 Another issue with the old website was the fact that product features and use cases were mixed together.
 As you see in the following screenshot, IQ Interactive had a page that highlighted features such as “easy registration” and “quick processing”.
 But displayed near it was the use case of tableside ordering.

 Following the Authority Architecture Framework, our recommendation was to create three categories of pages for the Truffle POS website.
-We’d also build each new page with relevant SEO and PPC keywords in mind.
+We also consider the website redesign SEO impact by thinking through the relevant keywords we might want to rank for.
+Additionally, it’s important to consider paid media landing pages too.

 Product Features and Benefits